-Bad bacteria can cause infections, which will hurt the growth and development of your baby.
-Plus, the last thing you want to deal with while being pregnant is an uncomfortable infection down below!
+Bad bacteria can cause infections, which will hurt your baby’s growth and development.
+The last thing you want to deal with while pregnant is an uncomfortable infection down below!

 Changing your body’s natural balance of good bacteria in your vagina can make it too dry or irritated.
-We are extremely sensitive during pregnancy to these sort of changes since our hormones are doing entirely new things.
+We are extremely sensitive during pregnancy to these changes since our hormones are doing entirely new things.

-Using a tampon can be painful if they aren’t getting completely absorbed, either.
-Since your bleeding and discharge should be fairly minimal, it’s unlikely that it will be filling your tampon within the 4 hours recommended to leave it inserted.
-No woman likes pulling out a dry tampon!
+It can also be painful to use a tampon if it isn’t becoming fully saturated.
+Since your bleeding and discharge should be fairly minimal, it’s unlikely that it will be filling your tampon within four hours, which is the time recommended to leave it inserted.
+No one enjoys pulling out a dry tampon!

 3. Hiding the Real Problem

-If you can’t see your blood or discharge, you’ll never know if a problem begins.
-Paying attention to everything your body discards during pregnancy is important to monitor your health and the safety of your baby, so you could be masking a true problem by using a tampon.
+If you can’t see your blood or discharge, you might not recognize if a problem begins.
+Paying attention to everything your body discards during pregnancy is important to monitor your health and your baby’s safety.
+You could be masking a true problem by using a tampon.

-Infections or excessive bleeding that go unnoticed and untreated can seriously hurt the growing child inside of you, or even lead to miscarriage.
-That’s the reason why it’s so important to pay attention to your body, and a tampon prevents that from happening.
+Infections or excessive bleeding that go unnoticed and untreated can seriously hurt your growing child or even lead to miscarriage.
+That’s why it’s so important to pay attention to your body, and a tampon prevents you from doing so.

 4. Toxic Shock Syndrome

-Since it’s so rare, toxic shock syndrome may not seem like a real concern or something to worry about for you.
+Since it’s so rare, toxic shock syndrome may not seem like a real concern.
 However, it’s a potentially life-threatening condition that is most often caused by superabsorbent tampons that have been left in for too long.

 Will Tampons Increase Miscarriage Odds?

-Many women wear tampons when they get close to their period starting, and may be wearing one before finding out about the pregnancy.
-If this is the case, stop using them as soon as you find out the news about your new little one!
+Many women wear tampons when their period is about to start, and they may be wearing one before finding out about their pregnancy.
+If this is the case, stop using them as soon as you learn that you are expecting!

-Since the most significant concern with tampons is introducing bacteria to the vagina, you’ll want to make sure you don’t have an infection.
+Since the most significant concern with tampons is introducing bacteria to the vagina, you’ll want to ensure you don’t get an infection.
 It’s not a very common occurrence, but it is possible.

 Watch For Infection